mauro7inf/offtonic-audioplayer/README.md

 Indicates which input on the audio component's `node` field this property should connect to.
 The property must be an audio component, since `AudioNode` inputs must be other `AudioNode`s.
 If `inputIndex` is not provided, it's assumed that the property is not connecting to an input on the `node` field.

 #### `isAudioComponent` — *boolean* (optional) — default `false`
 Indicates that the property must be an `AudioComponent` instance rather than, say, a number.
-If the value for the property is a number, it will be turned into a `ConstantGenerator` audio component that outputs the number.
+If the value for the property is a number, it will be turned into a `ConstantGenerator` audio component that outputs the number, and if it is a string, it will be turned into a `Note` audio component that turns the string into a number via the component's `tuning`.